jesmak/fr24_proxy/README.md

       entry_id: 9506910978c053b5ff8ec916067b1103
 mode: single
 ```
+You can find the entry_id from /config/.storage/core.config_entries file, you need to use File Editor addon or similar tool to access it.

 4. Add a map card to your dashboard.
 Here is an example yaml for one: